Stained glass: Flashed glass

-Modern production of traditional glass
+Islamic civilization played a major role in inspiring the art of stained glass from the 8th century onward.
+Mosques, homes, and cities were transformed into beautiful spaces decorated with glass.
+Beauty and function were essential elements of design in Islamic civilization.
+Perhaps in an effort to supply thousands of mosques, but also thanks to the input provided by thriving scientific activity in fields such as optics and chemistry, Islamic glassmakers transformed what had previously been a craft into Islamic stained glass, an industry employing new technologies and a large workforce from across Islamic civilization.

+Across Islamic civilization, glass vessels were mass-produced from the 8th century onwards, either by blowing liquid glass in chambers or by cutting it from crystal.
+Glassmakers in Syria, and to a lesser extent Egypt, inherited and improved upon this glassmaking technique, developing their own techniques for mastering the art of Islamic stained glass, its coloring, and its decoration, expanding the variety of products.

+The history of stained glass in Syria dates back to ancient times, as Syria was influenced by successive civilizations, such as the Roman and Byzantine.
+Syrian stained glass is characterized by its intricate geometric and floral designs, reflecting the skill of Syrian artisans.

-There are a number of glass factories, notably in Germany, the United States, England, France, Poland and Russia, which produce high-quality glass, both hand-blown (cylinder, muff, crown) and rolled (cathedral and opalescent).
-Modern stained-glass artists have a number of resources to use and the work of centuries of other artists from which to learn as they continue the tradition in new ways.
-In the late 19th and 20th centuries there have been many innovations in techniques and in the types of glass used.
-Many new types of glass have been developed for use in stained glass windows, in particular Tiffany glass and Dalle de verre.
+There are a number of glass factories, particularly in Germany, the United States, England, France, Poland, Russia, and Syria, which produce high-quality glass, both hand-blown (cylinder, disc, and crown) and rolled (cathedral and opalescent).
+Contemporary stained glass artists have a number of resources to draw on in their work for centuries from other artists, from whom they learn, continuing the tradition in new ways.
+In the late 19th and 20th centuries, there were many innovations in techniques and types of glass used.
+Many new types of glass were developed for use in stained glass windows, notably Tiffany glass and stained glass panels.

 Techniques

 "Pot metal" and flashed glass

 The primary method of including colour in stained glass is to use glass, originally colourless, that has been given colouring by mixing with metal oxides in its melted state (in a crucible or "pot"), producing glass sheets that are coloured all the way through; these are known as "pot metal" glass.
 A second method, sometimes used in some areas of windows, is flashed glass, a thin coating of coloured glass fused to colourless glass (or coloured glass, to produce a different colour).
 In medieval glass flashing was especially used for reds, as glass made with gold compounds was very expensive and tended to be too deep in colour to use at full thickness.